bazmarc/millionprints2.0/_posts/2020-4-4-colorchart.md

   - ideas
 ---

-Received lots of request from my local LUG to print names of colors as people were building LEGO color charts.
-After researching all the different names and color numbers out there I came across a great blog from [Christoph Bartneck](https://www.bartneck.de/2016/09/09/the-curious-case-of-lego-colors/) where I found a link to download an Illustrator LEGO color palette.
+Received lots of request from my local LUG to print names of colors as people were building their own color charts.
+After researching all the different names and color numbers out there I came across a great blog from [Christoph Bartneck](https://www.bartneck.de/2016/09/09/the-curious-case-of-lego-colors/) where I found a link to download an Illustrator LEGO® color palette.

 Also available in Dark Mode ;p